 What if I told you that world generally paid better and was less dramatic than what you already know?

 What if I told you that just about anybody can step into it?

 Huffington Post, Buzzfeed, and their ilk aside, most words you read…somebody was probably paid to write them.

-I want you to try a little exercise for the rest of the day…I want you to make note of everything you read — recipes, product inserts, instruction manuals at your job, posters at the doctor’s office, text books, billboards, and even product descriptions on Amazon.
-All of these represent opportunity or insight into the world of paid writing.
+I want you to try a little exercise for the rest of the day…I want you to make note of everything you read — recipes, product inserts, instruction manuals at your job, posters at the doctor’s office, text books, billboards, donation request letters, and even product descriptions on Amazon.
+All of these are a little peek into the world of paid writing.

 That world might seem huge at first, but it’s really only the beginning.
-Businesses, hospitals, museums, lawn maintenance companies, and herbal supplement startups all talk to each other and they generally do it with writing.
+Businesses, hospitals, museums, lawn maintenance companies, and herbal supplement startups all talk to their customers and to each other and they generally do it with writing.
 While a lot of their writing is done in-house by employed writers, a huge portion of it can, should, or could be done by freelancers.

-I know because that’s the kind of writing I do.
+I know because that’s how I make a living.